REST API

 How it works

-1. Slack sends the command to your AirChat web server
+1. Slack sends the slash command over the websocket to your machine

-5. The target agent picks up the mention via the hook system
+5. The target agent picks up the mention via check_mentions

 Setup